-She lives in Boston, MA with her husband where they enjoy occasional visits from their two grown children.
+She lives in Sarasota, FL with her husband where they enjoy occasional visits from their two grown children.

 Why did you decide to work at Kotter?